tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 Based on the plagiarised sources, "Reggie" refers to the man behind the podcast "Panic Queer True Crime."

-James does not credit Cynthia Lee, Jennifer Berube, Scott W. Hoffman, Erica Kelley (Southern Fried True Crime), Steve Joynt & Phillip Hoffman, and Julie Compton.
-As well as Wikipedia, Murderpedia, T-Vox ("Trans Wikipedia"), VICE news, and the Human Rights Campaign.
+James does not credit Cynthia Lee, Jennifer Berube, Scott W. Hoffman, Erica Kelley (Southern Fried True Crime), Steve Joynt & Phillip Hoffman, Julie Compton, and James C. McKinley Jr. As well as Wikipedia, Murderpedia, T-Vox ("Trans Wikipedia"), VICE news, and the Human Rights Campaign.

 Jeremy Gray did write an article on Billy Jack Gaither, but Somerton plagiarised the Gaither section from Erica Kelley's podcast, not Gray's article.
+Similarly, Yanan Wang wrote an article on Islan Nettles that James seems to have read and used information from, but he plagiarised directly from James C. McKinley Jr.'s article.

 </comment>
 </compare>